deamorim2/sdbs/EN-US/simple_sql.rst

   "What is the number of letters in the names of all the neighborhoods in Brooklyn?"

-Fortunately, PostgreSQL has a string length function, `char_length(string) <http://www.postgresql.org/docs/current/static/functions-string.html>`_.
+Fortunately, PostgreSQL has a string length function, char_length_(string).

 .. code-block:: sql